DOGE28/Zerto-Upgrade-Tutorial/README.md

 ![alt text](image-4.png)

 Finally, you will be presented with a summary screen where you can verify all of the previous information you've entered.
 Please look over this and confirm the informaiton you've entered before migrating.
 You can also check the "Upgrade VRAs" box if you'd like, but in our experience we still had to manually update them.
+The migration should take 10-20 minutes.

 ![alt text](image-5.png)